coderefinery/git-intro/content/archaeology.md

   exercises do not depend on this, so it is OK if you do not complete it fully.

-  **In-person workshops**: We recommend that you do this exercise in groups of two and discuss with your neighbors.

-  **Video workshops**: We will group you in breakout rooms of ~4 persons where you can work and discuss together.
-A helper or instructor will pop in to help out.
-  In the group one participant can share their screen and others in the group help out, discuss, and try to follow along.
-  Please write down questions in the collaborative notes.
-  After 15-20 minutes we will bring you back into the main room and discuss.

   Exercise steps:
   - Clone this repository:
     <https://github.com/networkx/networkx.git>.